v923z/micropython-ulab/docs/manual/source/ulab-ndarray.rst

 Extract a diagonal, or construct a diagonal array.

-The function takes two arguments, an ``ndarray``, and a shift.
-If the first argument is a two-dimensional array, the function returns a one-dimensional array containing the diagonal entries.
+The function takes a positional argument, an ``ndarray``, or any ``micropython`` iterable, and an optional keyword argument, a shift, with a default value of 0.
+If the first argument is a two-dimensional array (or a two-dimensional iterable, e.g., a list of lists), the function returns a one-dimensional array containing the diagonal entries.
 The diagonal can be shifted by an amount given in the second argument.
+If the shift is larger than the length of the corresponding axis, an empty array is returned.

-If the first argument is a one-dimensional array, the function returns a two-dimensional tensor with its diagonal elements given by the first argument.
+If the first argument is a one-dimensional array, the function returns a two-dimensional square tensor with its diagonal elements given by the first argument.
+Again, the diagonal be shifted by an amount given by the keyword argument.

 The ``diag`` function can accept a complex array, if the firmware was compiled with complex support.